Eclipses, Cosmic Clockwork of the Ancients

 Practical applications of astronomy—function to anthropologists—include calendar keeping, prediction of tides, timing game migrations and other resource cycles, navigation on land and sea, place determination, mathematical geography, surveying, and development of fundamental understandings of reality.
 In some cases these very activities, especially calendars with cosmic tally keeping, are also a foundation of further advancement in astronomical knowledge.
 Astronomy is an important force in the development of science and, at the same time, the history of astronomy is considered to be one of the most fragmentary chapters in the history of science.

 Envisioning the geometry of the cosmos makes the mechanics of eclipses understandable, and vice-versa.
 To fully appreciate some of the complexities of eclipses, especially the human ability to predict eclipses, understanding the mathematics and fundamental astronomy is useful.
-With a naked-eye perspective, the following section presents astronomy basics in the easiest terms possible and introduces terse code terms used in the Excel astronomy calculator accompanying this article.
-To use the Epoch v2009 calculator, you simply input the intuitive code terms for correlated complex numbers, and the applet enters and computes the math for you.
+With a naked-eye perspective, the Fundamental Astronomy section presents astronomy basics in the easiest terms possible and introduces terse code terms used in the Excel astronomy calculator accompanying this article.
+To use the Epoch Calc calculator, you simply input the intuitive code terms for correlated complex numbers, and the applet enters and computes the math for you.
 When you enter "dy" for example, the precise value for the temporal variable "days per year" is entered for the epoch you choose.
-Enter a number of moons in the eclipse calculator and the corresponding number of days display, accurate for the epoch you select.
+Enter a number of moons in the eclipse calculator and the corresponding number of days displays, accurate for the epoch you select.

-Eclipse calculator, constants, code: epoch_v2009.xls
+Eclipse calculator, constants, code: epoch_v2012.xls

 Eclipse Calc, an eclipse calculator

-Fundamental Astronomy: Earth Motions
+: Earth Motions

 Orbits and Rotations, Years and Days

 The current value for rotations per orbit (ro) equals 366.25636.
 With precisely one less day per orbit than rotations, days per orbit (do) equals 365.25636 (ro - 1 = do).
 The day is longer than one rotation by the inverse of rotations per orbit (dr + or = 1.0).
-Table 1 presents the current value of these constants and the derived values for rotations per day (rd) and days per rotation (dr).
+Table 1 presents the current (year 2000.0) value of these constants and the derived values for rotations per day (rd) and days per rotation (dr).

 Table 1.
 Orbit, Rotation, and the Day